MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-and-use-a-template-to-add-users.md

 2. Select **Templates**, and then select **Manage templates** from the drop-down list.

 3. A list of templates will appear.
+You can delete a template by doing any of the following:
+    - Select one or more templates, and then select **Delete**.
-Select a template, and then select **Delete**.
+    - Select the three dots to the right of the template name, and then select **Delete**.
+    - Select the template name.
+When the template details appear on the right of your screen, select **Delete template**.

 ## Related topics